echow/ml-matlab/README.md

 the scripts via github, or open the script directly in MATLAB Online using the buttons below.

 The scripts are released with the MIT license.
-Feel free to modify the use the scripts as you need, while retaining the MIT license.
+Feel free to modify and use the scripts as you need, while retaining the MIT license.